 The youngest winner of the Rome Prize in over 25 years, Friar’s honors include the Aaron Copland Award; a Fromm Foundation Commission; Charles Ives Scholarship; a Chamber Music America Classical Commissioning Grant; four ASCAP Morton Gould Young Composer Awards; Lee Ettelson Award; First Music Award from the New York Youth Symphony; a CAP Grant and a MetLife Creative Connections Grant from New Music USA; Renee B. Fisher Award; as well as awards from eighth blackbird, Pittsburgh New Music Ensemble, SCI/ASCAP, and the Hawaii Institute of Contemporary Music.

-Friar is Assistant Professor of Practice in Composition at the USC Thornton School of Music, and was formerly Lecturer in Composition at the UCLA Herb Alpert School of Music.
+Friar is Assistant Professor of Practice in Composition at the USC Thornton School of Music.
+He previously taught composition at the UCLA Herb Alpert School of Music.
 He received a Ph.D. and M.F.A. in Music Composition from Princeton University, where he held the Harold W. Dodds Honorific Fellowship and the Roger Sessions Fellowship.
 He graduated summa cum laude from UCLA in 2007 with B.A.’s in Music and Psychology.
 His principal teachers have been Steve Mackey, Paul Lansky, Dmitri Tymoczko, and Paul Chihara.